djipco/webmidi/website/api/classes/Output.md

 **Attributes**: async

 Opens the output for usage.
+When the library is enabled, all ports are automatically opened.
+This method is only useful for ports that have been manually closed.

 **Return Value**

 > Returns: `Promise.<Output>`<br />

-The promise is fulfilled with the `Output`
+The promise is fulfilled with the `Output`.